FarhanAk98/Marketplace-Delivery-Analysis/README.md

   Inversely, Moveis Sala (Living room furniture) products seem to have generated the least amount of revenue with €86.6k and PCS (Pieces/Parts) have the lowest popularity with only 203 items sold.

 ### Seller Performance
-- What are the top 200 sellers based on how active they are (number of order taken) compared to their average customer rating and average early deliveries?
+- Top 200 sellers based on how active they are (number of order taken) compared to their average customer rating and average early deliveries:
 - Average Customer Ratings:

   <img width="575" height="325" alt="image" src="https://github.com/user-attachments/assets/2e789d3c-4540-4309-9b2f-28667f300703" />